 - The proposed resolution was not reasonable based on the evidence compiled during the investigation.

-The decision of the Managing Director is final.
+The decision of the Board of Directors is final.
 Students not satisfied with the final disposition of the complaint process may contact the state licensing authority.

 Unresolved complaints may be reported to the Illinois Board of Higher Education through the online complaint system (http://complaints.ibhe.org) or by mail to 1 N. Old State Capitol Plaza, Suite 333, Springfield, IL 62701-1377 or at (217) 557-7359.